computationalcognitivescience/lovelace/content/_part_iii/mathlib.md

 ```
 {% endscalafiddle %}

+Before we look at set builder notation, consider the following.
+In formal
-In formal theories, we often use set theoretic notation not as Boolean tests,
+theories, we often use set theoretic notation not as Boolean tests, but to
-but to stipulate the output.
-E.g., in {% problem Pizza Toppings %}, the output
+stipulate the output.
+E.g., in {% problem Pizza Toppings %}, the output is a
-is a subset $$T'\subseteq T$$ that fits in budget.
-This notation, however, does
+subset $$T'\subseteq T$$ that fits in budget.
+This notation, however, does not
-not translate clearly into Scala code.
-Consider the following rewrite of the
+translate directly into Scala code.
+Consider the following rewrite of the formal
-formal theory output:
+theory output:

 $$T' \in \mathcal{P}(T)$$ such that $$\sum_{t\in T'}c(t)\leq b$$